Choosing a school? You’ve got options.

 If you live in North Carolina and are making a decision about K-12 education for your child, this post is for you.
 Where you send your child to school impacts whether they are inspired, happy, and equipped for success, and you may have more school options than you realize!
 This post will breakdown the main types of schools available to you in North Carolina, as well as provide additional education resources.

 North Carolina has a variety of learning environments to choose from.
 You can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling, and microschooling and mix-and-match learning

 Most states have some form of open enrollment, which refers to whether parents can send their child to a public school other than their assigned school.
 This is an important choice, widening parents’ options and ensuring that their zip code isn’t the sole determiner of their education.
-Unfortunately, North Carolina does not have open enrollment for public schools.
+Unfortunately, North Carolina families generally do not have open enrollment options.